-Fig. 1.
-(A) Illustration of the data collection methodology: we collected data on approximately 40,000 apartments in 2018 and data on 82,000 apartments in 2021/22 from a large Austrian real estate listing online platform.
-(B) Changes in average monthly rent levels in Vienna over time: between 2018 and 2021/22, rent levels in Vienna increased on average by around 9%, but there are substantial fluctuations between the districts.
+Fig 1.
+Overview of data collection methodology and descriptive statistics.
+(A) Illustration of the data collection methodology: we collected data on approximately 40,000 apartments in 2018 and data on 82,000 apartments in 2021/22 from a large Austrian real estate listing online plat-form.
+(B) Changes in average monthly rent levels in Vienna over time: between 2018 and 2021/22, rent levels in Vienna increased on average by around 9 %, but there are substantial fluctuations between the districts.
 (C) Increases in rent levels were highest in the outer districts of the city.